 Course ObjectiveThe course builds on the mathematics that has been offered at high

 school ("Wiskunde A").
-After taking the course in mathematics, the
+After completing this course, the student is

 a) understand the basic idea of data and descriptive statistics (mean,